wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 - `"version": 2` tells Nx that we are using Nx's format for the `workspace.json` file.
 - `projects` is a map of project names to their locations.

-You could inline `project.json` files into `workspace.json`.
-This used to be the default, but it's no longer recommended.
+You could inline `project.json` files into `workspace.json` This used to be the default, but it's no longer recommended
 If you have an existing workspace where the configuration is inlined, run `nx g convert-to-nx-project --all`.

 If you have an old workspace where the configuration version is set to 1, change the version number to 2 and run `nx format`.

-## CLI Configuration
+## CLI 配置

 The `nx.json` file configures the Nx CLI and project defaults.

-The following is an expanded version showing all options.
-Your `nx.json` will likely be much shorter.
+The following is an expanded version showing all options Your `nx.json` will likely be much shorter.

 ```json
 {